chenmingwei23/ELEC5619group10/README.md

 **[Bootstrap 4](https://github.com/twbs/bootstrap)**  ─ the world’s most popular framework for building responsive, mobile-first sites and applications.

 ## Installation
-In order to use theme features you have to install npm packages by using [yarn](https://yarnpkg.com).
+In order to start the server for our project, you have to install  by using [yarn](https://yarnpkg.com).
 After you installed packages with yarn just run the following command to start a new dev environment.
 ```
 yarn watch
 ```